Do Go On - 536 - FedEx Flight 705

 Now I'm just a simple gardener.

-But I've got to take a plane back to my mum's funeral.
+But I've got to take a plane back.

-Oh no, terrorists
+Oh no, terrorists.

-Okay, we just wrote a really good actually
+Okay, we just wrote a really good actually.

-I think it's really good
+I think it's really good.

-Let's get slath them all along
+Let's get slath them all along.

-And it's cool, Jason, play with him
+And it's cool, Jason, plaintiff.

-Tucker, what a fucking baller move
+Tucker, what a fucking baller move when he's so injured.

-Which for a lot of us is normal, thanks
+Which for a lot of us is normal, thanks.

-So he pulls the steering
+So he pulls the steering.

-Did you mention right arm at all?
+Did you mention right-arm at all?

 Yes.